In this section:

 Viewing Source Code

 If DTP is integrated with your source control system, then you can view the tested source code in an explorer view.
-If integration with your source control system has not been configured, you can still view sources tested by Parasoft code analysis and test execution tools (C/C++test, dotTEST, Jtest) by setting the
+If integration with your source control system has not been configured, you can still view sources tested by DTP Engines by setting the

 report.dtp.publish.src setting to

-min when configuring the tool.
-This instructs the tool to transfer client source code to DTP when generating the report.
-See the documentation for your tools for additional information.
+min when configuring the engine.
+This instructs the engine to transfer client source code to DTP when generating the report.
+See the DTP Engines for Java, C/C++, or .NET user manuals for additional information.

 Users must also have permissions to view source code.
 See the note above about permissions for additional information.

 When viewing functional or manual tests, the source code panel shows a hierarchical view of the test suite data collected.
 No additional permissions are required to view functional test data.
 See Viewing Functional and Manual Test Sources for information on viewing functional test data.

 On file a link in the Test Traces or Coverage tabs loads the content of source files into the sources panel.
 This is so that you can view test and coverage information in the context of the code.
 Displayed sources are marked with color coded flags for at-a-glance coverage information after clicking links in the Coverage tab of the actions panel.
 Lines with green flags are covered.
 Lines with red flags are uncovered.